 It unwound to sight the intruders with all three pairs of eyes.
 A snow-white fox and a man in a grimy loincloth entered its lair.
 Dan counted the worm’s limbs as it uncurled.
 “Anihilato?”

 It crawled to a dark corner of its cave and whispered gibberish as it stuck each egg in the wall.

 “Anihilato, I’m Dan Jones.
 This is my friend Faith Featherway.”

 The worm blinked its six eyes.
-“I am the King of Dust.”
+“I am King of Dust.”
 Its face was cracked and dry.
-It had ten pelvises connected in series, Dan noticed, and ten stacked human torsos.
+It had ten pelvises connected in series, Dan counted, and ten stacked human torsos.
 It was held upright with snake-like musculature.

 The egg-holes leaked jelly.